 During December 2004, the FASB issued SFAS No. 123R which requires companies to measure and recognize compensation expense for all share-based payments at fair value.
 Share-based payments include stock option grants.
-The Company grants options to purchase common stock to its employees and directors under its stock option plan at prices equal to the market value of the stock on the dates the options were granted.
+The Company grants options to purchase common stock to its employees and directors under its stock option plan at prices equal to the market value of the stock on the dates the options are granted.
 SFAS No. 123R is effective for the Company beginning April 1, 2006.
 Early adoption of the provisions of SFAS No. 123R is encouraged, but not required.
 The Company has not yet adopted this pronouncement and is currently evaluating the expected impact that the adoption of SFAS No. 123R will have on its consolidated financial position and results of operations.
-The Company expects the adoption of SFAS No. 123R will have on its consolidated results of operations and net income per common share.
+The Company expects the adoption of SFAS No. 123R will have an unfavorable impact on its consolidated results of operations and net income per common share.
 SFAS No. 123R also requires the benefits of tax deductions in excess of recognized compensation cost to be reported as a financing cash flow, rather than as an operating cash flow as required under current guidelines.
 This requirement will reduce the Company's net operating cash flows and increase net financing cash flows in periods after adoption.
-The Company cannot estimate what those amounts will be in the future because they depend on, among other things, when employees exercise stock options.
+The Company cannot estimate what those amounts will be in the future because they depend on, among other things, the form of equity compensation, the number of grants and when employees exercise stock options.